Dental Implants with Bone Loss: Success Rates, Costs & Options

 Yes, with the advancements in dental technology, it is now possible to successfully place implants even when bone loss occurs.

 The most prevalent kind of dental implant is the endosteal implant.
 It goes into your jawbone and holds one or more replacement teeth, also called prosthetic teeth.
-Your doctor might suggest an endosteal implant if you wear bridges or dentures.
+Your doctor might suggest an endosteal implant to replace bridges or dentures with a more permanent solution.

-When considering dental implants, where there’s bone loss and not enough to lay down a proper foundation, bone grafting might be required to build an appropriate foundation; for the upper jaw, a sinus lift could be an option.
+When bone loss prevents adequate implant foundation, bone grafting may be required to build proper support.
+For upper jaw cases, a sinus lift procedure could be an option.
 These additional procedures increase the healing time and can incur extra costs compared to traditional implant placement.

-A qualified oral surgeon or periodontist is best equipped to recommend the best course of action for your particular case.
+An experienced implant specialist is best equipped to recommend the best course of action for your particular case.
 Your dentist will thoroughly assess the level of bone loss and suggest appropriate treatment options accordingly.
+Now let’s get into more details about bone grafting:

 Understanding Dental Implants with Bone Loss